 So far so good.
 Now we are left with only the principal part of the loan payments.

-Your Expenses Don’t Go Up Simply Because You Pay More Toward Your Debt
+Your Expenses Don’t Go Up Simply Because You Pay More Principal Toward Your Debt

 If you receive a bonus at work and you use it as an extra principal payment on your loan instead of putting it into a savings account, your expenses for that month don’t shoot up simply because you use the money to pay down your debt.
-Because the interest rate on your loan is usually higher than the interest rate on a savings account, you are better off paying down a loan.
 You wouldn’t think using the money to pay down the loan is an expense but putting it into a savings account is savings.

-If you refinance a 30-year mortgage to a 15-year term, your monthly payments go up, but you are not suddenly having a big jump in your housing expenses.
+If you get a 15-year mortgage instead of a 30-year mortgage, your monthly payments are higher, but you are not jacking up your housing expenses.
 You actually lower your expenses because the interest rate on a 15-year loan is usually lower than the rate on a 30-year loan.
-Again, month in and month out, the higher amount paid toward the 15-year loan isn’t an expense versus putting it into a savings account when you had the 30-year loan.
+The higher amount paid toward the 15-year loan isn’t an expense versus putting it into a savings account when you have a 30-year loan.

 Your Savings Don’t Go Up Simply Because You Have No Payments